temporalio/documentation/docs/concepts-new/mesh.md

 - Although a Local Activity consumes less resources than a normal [Activity](#activity), it is subject to shorter durations and a lack of rate limiting.

-## Retry Policy
+## What is a Retry Policy?

-A collection of attributes that instructs the Temporal Server how to retry a failure of an [Activity Task Execution](#activity-task-execution) or a [Workflow Execution](#workflow-execution).
+A Retry Policy is collection of attributes that instructs the Temporal Server how to retry a failure of an [Activity Task Execution](#activity-task-execution) or a [Workflow Execution](#workflow-execution).

 - If a custom Retry Policy is to be used, it must be provided as an options parameter when an [Activity Execution](#activity-execution) or [Workflow Execution](#workflow-execution) is invoked.